aakide218/ENGG1340-G117/README.md

 Function description:
 1. Read the information file into the program (TargetAssignment.csv)
 Input:
-•	Dynamic array: info
+Dynamic array: info
-•	Static: num_archers, info_filename
+Static: num_archers, info_filename
 Description:
-•	The user input the filename of the information file.
-The program will receive input the csv file
+The user input the filename of the information file.
+The program will receive input the csv file It will unpack the lines of string into a dynamic array.
-•	It will unpack the lines of string into a dynamic array. o	Function 2 below will be called to check if the data inputted is in the correct format. o	If there are incorrect input, a message will be displayed to request the user to correct the displayed information.
+Function 2 below will be called to check if the data inputted is in the correct format.
+If there are incorrect input, a message will be displayed to request the user to correct the displayed information.
-•	If all the inputs are valid, a successful input message will be displayed.
+If all the inputs are valid, a successful input message will be displayed.

 2. Display invalid input message if the format of the inputted field does not match the predefined format.
 Description: